- About Us

 The Wall is one of the most effective and popular advertising methods on campus.
 It is available to both campus Clubs and Organizations as well as community members.
-There is a small cost of $5 for Gonzaga clubs, and $10 for other community members.
+There is a small cost of $5 for Gonzaga clubs and organizations, and $10 for other community members.
 These help to offset the cost of supplies and staff to run the Wall.

 Built in the late 1960s to keep foot traffic from crossing the lawn in front of Desmet Hall, the Wall started out as a thin fence.
 Today, it has transformed into a Gonzaga community message board, growing thicker with each layer of paint sprayed, rolled and drawn by generations of Gonzaga students.